request-interop/interface/README.md

         - **This property is a [Stream-Interop][] [_StringableStream_][].**
           Although most of the researched projects use a `string` proper for the raw body content, some use a resource.
-A [_StringableStream_][] allows for treating the content as a either a string or a resource stream.
+A [_StringableStream_][] allows for treating the content as either a string or a resource stream.

 - ```php